-There are currently three grades of amateur licence available in Australia.
+There are currently three grades of amateur qualification available in Australia.
 These are:

-It is not necessary to hold any grade of licence before being assessed for another grade.
+It is not necessary to hold any grade of qualification before being assessed for another grade.

 Power is limited to ten (10) watts maximum regardless of emission mode used.